-Measurable Goal: For Year Four Reporting, 35 known outfalls were inspected, with no illicit discharges identified.
+Measurable Goal: There are 71 outfalls currently identified in Vinton.
+For Year Two Reporting, 71 known outfalls were inspected, with no illicit discharges identified.
 The selection process in each year for the chosen outfalls followed these criteria, in descending order: